Networking / Wi-Fi FAQs

 Bodhi Linux Standard/HEW/App Pack (64 Bit)

-Once downloaded run the following commands in Terminology.
-NOTE substitute the i386 file for the amd64 variant for your specific use case.
+Note: substitute the i386 file for the amd64 variant for your specific use case

 Step 4: Reboot

 These excellent resources are a great asset for the wider Linux community, all credits go to the original content creators.

 NOTE: Both resources listed, contain additional details on some specific edge cases (hardware dependent).
 Check (search) to see whether your hardware has any special circumstances you need to be mindful of during driver installation.

 Includes a maintained list of Broadcom hardware (PCI.ID’s) and their requisite hardware drivers.

 Note: Bodhi Linux 7.0.0 is based upon Ubuntu 22.04

 Including a maintained list of Broadcom hardware (Product Name plus PCI IDs – Vendor + Hardware ) and their requisite hardware drivers.